Bayesian Transfer Learning for Artificially Intelligent Geospatial Systems: A Predictive Stacking Approach: Discussion

 \section{Discussion}

-This manuscript devises a statistical modeling component for an artificially intelligent geospatial system (\textsc{GeoAI}) tailored to analyze massive data with minimal human intervention.
-The contribution harnesses analytically accessible multivariate statistical distributions in conjunction with Bayesian predictive stacking to deliver rapid inference by circumventing iterative algorithms that require, often extensive, human tuning.
-Our proposed GeoSpatial AI system relies on Bayesian transfer learning using double Bayesian predictive stacking to process massive amounts of streaming spatial data on high-performance CPU architectures.
+This manuscript devises a statistical modeling component for an artificially intelligent geospatial system (\textsc{GeoAI}) geared to analyze massive data with minimal human intervention.
+The contribution harnesses analytically accessible multivariate statistical distributions in conjunction with Bayesian predictive stacking to deliver rapid inference by circumventing iterative algorithms that often require extensive human tuning.
+Our proposed GeoSpatial AI system relies on Bayesian transfer learning using double Bayesian predictive stacking to process massive amounts of streaming spatial data on high-performance \textsc{cpu} architectures.

 Some additional remarks are warranted.
 The development here has been elucidated with a hierarchical matrix-variate spatial process framework.
 Although modeling simplifications have been introduced to minimize human intervention, we emphasize that \textsc{dbps} seamlessly applies to more versatile but analytically intractable models.
-For spatially misaligned multivariate data, where not all variables have been observed in the same set of locations, we encounter missing entries in $Y$ using analytically tractable closed-form distribution theory \citep{zhang2022}.
-Should users wish to explore more complex models with unknown $\{\alpha,\phi\}$ or work with alternate multivariate models, we can implement Bayesian inference (using MCMC, Variational Bayes or Laplace approximations) on each subset and invoke \textsc{bps} to pool across the subsets of the data.
-The time for analyzing each subset increases due to model complexity, but scaling inference to massive datasets is still achieved by \textsc{bps}---and this too with considerable efficiency over divide-and-conquer approaches such as the geometric median, or \textsc{gm}, of posteriors \citep[see meta-kriging in][]{guhaniyogi2018a}. { Future research can build upon recent work by \cite{cabel_bayesian_2025} to enrich spatial-temporal dependence structures within \textsc{dbps} and to further accelerate amortized inference.
+For spatially misaligned multivariate data, where not all variables have been observed in the same set of locations, we encounter missing entries in $Y$ using analytically tractable closed-form distribution theory \citep{zhang_spatial_2022}.
+Should users wish to explore more complex models with unknown $\{\alpha,\phi\}$ or work with alternate multivariate models, we can implement Bayesian inference (using \textsc{mcmc}, Variational Bayes, or Laplace approximations) on each subset and invoke \textsc{bps} to pool across the subsets of the data.
+The time for analyzing each subset increases due to model complexity, but scaling inference to massive datasets is still achieved by \textsc{bps}---and this is achieved with considerable efficiency compared to divide-and-conquer approaches such as the geometric median, or \textsc{gm}, of posteriors \citep[see meta-kriging in][]{guhaniyogi_meta-kriging_2018}.